h4kr7/Automatic_Number_Plate_Recognition_and_Logging_System/README.md

-# Vehicle License Plate Detection
+# Automatic Number Plate Recognition and Logging System

-This project utilizes OpenCV and Tesseract OCR to detect and recognize vehicle number plates in real-time using a webcam.
-Detected number plates are saved along with the timestamp in an Excel file.
+This project leverages OpenCV and Tesseract OCR to automatically recognize vehicle license plates in real-time using a webcam.
+The recognized plates are saved to an Excel file with date and time information.
+Additionally, the system allows users to capture images of the detected plates.

 ## Features
-- Real-time number plate detection using a webcam.
+- Real-time license plate detection from webcam feed.
-- Number plate recognition using Tesseract OCR.
+- Support for multiple license plate formats using regular expressions.
-- Saves detected number plates with timestamp in an Excel file.
+- Logs recognized license plates with timestamps to an Excel file.
-- Supports multiple number plate formats.
+- Option to save images of captured license plates.

 ## Supported Formats
 The following formats are supported for number plate recognition: